Limits of vector lattices: Applications

 A naive attempt to generalise Theorem \ref{Thm: C(K) Dual space char order dual version} (iv) is to replace the $\ell^\infty$-direct sum in that result with the Cartesian product of the carriers of a maximal singular family in $\ordercontn{\cont(X)}$.
-In next theorem and the example to follow, we show that this is approach is not correct.
+In next result and the example to follow, we show that this approach is not correct.

 \begin{prop} Let $X$ be an extremally disconnected realcompact space, and let $\cal{F}$ be a maximal (with respect to inclusion) singular family of positive order continuous linear functionals on $\contX$.
 Consider the following statements. \begin{enumerate} \item [(i)] The map